Say ‘Hello’ to Honey the Kinkajou!

 The Kinkajou is also known as a “honey bear” because it sometimes raids bees nests.
 They are omnivores, which means that their food is primarily fruit with the rest consisting of leaves, flowers and insects.

 SeaQuest also offers Kinkajou interactions in Layton, Utah, Las Vegas, Nevada, and Trumbull, Connecticut.
-Click the links below to book your Kinkajou interaction now!
+It is a fun experience for guests of all ages and it makes a great gift!
+Click the link below to book a Kinkajou interaction at your nearest SeaQuest faciliyt.

 Snorkeling at SeaQuest is a fun and memorable experience at many of our facilities.
 Guests don’t have to go far to get into tropical waters where they can interact with colorful fish, beautiful stingrays, and even sharks!
 The depth of the water is approximately 5’ throughout the swimming area, so for the safety of participants, the SeaQuest policy included a swimming requirement of 100 yards.